yezero/sandstorm/docs/administering/sandcats.md

 ## Disabling the sandcats service

-If your Sandstorm server used to use `sandcats.io` but you want to transition to your own domain name (with wildcard DNS), you can disable the sandcats-related code in your Sandstorm install.
+If your Thurly server used to use `sandcats.io` but you want to transition to your own domain name (with wildcard DNS), you can disable the sandcats-related code in your Thurly install.

 To do that, open your `/opt/sandstorm/sandstorm.conf` file in a text editor and notice this line: